 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), which provides guidance for accounting for leases.
-ASU 2016-02 requires lessees to classify leases as either finance or operating leases and to record a right-of-use asset and a lease liability for all leases with a term greater than 12 months regardless of the lease classification.
+ASU 2016-02 requires lesses to classify leases as either finance or operating leases and to record a right-of-use asset and a lease liability for all leases with a term greater than 12 months regardless of the lease classification.
 The lease classification will determine whether the lease expense is recognized based on an effective interest rate method or on a straight line basis over the term of the lease.
 Accounting for lessors remains largely unchanged from current U.S. GAAP.
-ASU 2016-02 will be effective for the Company's fiscal year beginning January 1, 2019 and subsequent interim periods.
-The Company is currently evaluating the impact the adoption of ASU 2016-02 will have on the Company's condensed consolidated financial statements.
+In July 2018, the FASB issued ASU 2018-10, Codification Improvements to Topic 842, Leases and ASU 2018-11 "Leases (Topic 842): Targeted Improvements" (ASU 2018-11).
+ASU 2018-10 clarifies certain areas within ASU 2016-02.
+Prior to ASU 2018-11, a modified retrospective transition was required for financing or operating leases existing at or entered into after the beginning of the earliest comparative period presented in the financial statements.
+ASU 2018-11 allows entities an additional transition method to the existing requirements whereby an entity could adopt the provisions of ASU 2016-02 by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption without adjustment to the financial statements for periods prior to adoption.
+ASU 2018-11 also allows a practical expedient that permits lessors to not separate non-lease components from the associated lease component if certain conditions are present.
+ASU 2016-02, ASU 2018-10 and ASU 2018-11 will be effective for the Company's fiscal year beginning January 1, 2019 and subsequent interim periods.
+The Company is currently evaluating the impact the adoption of these ASUs will have on the Company's condensed consolidated financial statements.